-The Montessori school was very successful, so it started more, and soon Montessori schools began to appear in other parts of Europe, as well as in the United States.
+The success of the Montessori school led to more schools being opened in other parts of Europe and in the United States.
 Montessori preschool classrooms tend to look very different from “traditional” preschool classrooms.
-On the one hand, children from 3 to 6 years old all work in the same room, so that the little ones can learn from their elders and older children can develop a sense of leadership and authority.
+For example, children from 3 to 6 years old all work in the same room, so that the little ones can learn from their elders and older children can develop a sense of leadership and authority.
 When children go to Montessori preschool centers, they stay with the same teacher for all three years.

 Dr. Angeline Lillard, a professor of psychology at the University of Virginia who has studied Montessori education for over 20 years, said that Montessori preschool centers can work well for those students who are especially energetic or need regular breaks.
 Good teachers can help these children understand their needs and provide them with appropriate breaks.
 It is important to note that schools can call themselves “Montessori” even if they are not following all of Dr.

 Montessori's principles.
 The pink tower is a work by Montessori based on the senses that consists of stacking pink cubes of different sizes.
 A true Montessori school must also have a three-hour block in the morning where students work continuously with Montessori materials.
 If the school you're seeing adheres to these principles but also allows children to use toys, Lego bricks, or other non-Montessori materials, then it can be considered a supplemented Montessori school.